 If you think back to Maslow’s hierarchy of needs, what most people crave is stability.

 Being an entrepreneur is all about rocking the boat.

 You have to go against the grain and take a risk.

-According to Gerard Adams, founder of Elite Daily, one the most important qualities of being an entrepreneur is perseverance.
+According to Gerard Adams, founder of Elite Daily, one of the most important qualities of being an entrepreneur is perseverance.

-Many a door will close in your face and you’ll feel like giving in.
+Many doors will close in your face, and you’ll feel like giving in.

 Here are 10 reasons why entrepreneurship will make you feel alone:

 Don’t forget to also check out these powerful marketing quotes that will expand your entrepreneurial mindset.

 1. Entrepreneurship Means Breaking The Mold